360 Adams Street, room 295

 9. How do I sue someone?

-Please click on the Kings Supreme Court Help Center on the menu for additional assistance.
-If you go to the Kings Supreme Court Help Center in Room 122C you can get some information and/or papers to proceed with a lawsuit.
+Please click on the left menu tab labeled Departments, then click on the tab labeled Help Center for additional assistance.
+You can also go to the Kings Supreme Court Help Center located in Room 122C to get more information and/or papers on how to proceed with a lawsuit.

 10. Why didn't I get a stay?